d3/d3-shape/README.md

 Note: all the methods that accept arrays also accept iterables and convert them to arrays internally.

-All the shapes described below expose a _shape_.digits([*digits*]) method.
-If *digits* is specified as a non-negative number, this method sets the precision (fractional digits) of the returned svg path, and returns the shape.
-If *digits* is not specified, it returns the precision, which defaults to 3.

 ### Arcs

 [<img alt="Pie Chart" src="./img/pie.png" width="295" height="295">](https://observablehq.com/@d3/pie-chart)[<img alt="Donut Chart" src="./img/donut.png" width="295" height="295">](https://observablehq.com/@d3/donut-chart)